justinmahar/vscode-react-bootstrap-snippets/README.md

 For instance, `rb:alert-example` will insert an example `Alert` to build upon.

+## Contributing

+My goal was to make this one of the best snippets extensions available.
+As such, I pored over the docs to make this as great as I could.

+That being said, if you find a bug or see a way to improve this extension, please feel free to [open an issue](https://github.com/justinmahar/vscode-react-bootstrap-snippets/issues) or submit a [pull request to the project](https://github.com/justinmahar/vscode-react-bootstrap-snippets).

+## 🌟 If you found this extension helpful, please **[rate it](https://marketplace.visualstudio.com/items?itemName=justinmahar.react-bootstrap-snippets&ssr=false#review-details)** and **[star it](https://github.com/justinmahar/vscode-react-bootstrap-snippets)** so others can find it.

+And as always, happy coding!

 ## Release Notes

 ### [1.0.0] - 2021-05-17

 - Initial release of React-Bootstrap snippets.

-### [1.0.1]-[1.0.2] - 2021-05-17
+### [1.0.1]-[1.0.3] - 2021-05-18

 - Update documentation.
-Add demo gif.
+- Add demo gif.

-## Contributing

-My goal was to make this one of the best snippets extensions available.
-As such, I pored over the docs to make this as great as I could.

-That being said, if you see a way to improve this extension, please feel free to submit a [pull request to the project](https://github.com/justinmahar/vscode-react-bootstrap-snippets).

-If you found this extension helpful, please rate it and [star it](https://github.com/justinmahar/vscode-react-bootstrap-snippets) so others can find it.

-And as always, happy coding!